shelbyspees/speesblog/_posts/2015-03-14-interview-prep.md

 <h3 class="anchor" id="questions-to-ask">Questions to ask</h3>

-I've actually had interviews where the interviewer forgot to ask me if I had any questions.
+I've actually had interviews where the interviewers forgot to ask me if I had any questions.
 And I came prepared with questions.
+They were super embarrassed when I asked if it was ok to ask a question.
+It was cute.

 Depending on the interview you may not have time for many questions, but it's always good to come with extras.
 Usually if the interviewer does a good job of introducing themselves, talking about the company, and explaining the position, a lot of your questions will be answered.
 But you should have a couple more.
 Make sure they're appropriate to the position you're applying for and your areas of expertise.